versioneye/veye-checker/README.md

 | VERSIONEYE\_PROXY\_PORT| None         | specifies proxy port |
 | VERSIONEYE\_PROXY\_SCHEME| http       | specifies proxy scheme |

+NB!
+Use cmd-line flags or config-file to configure file extensions used by a digest algo;

 ## Configuration via config file

-One can also put permanent configurations for the `veye_checker` tool into a `veye_checker.toml` file.
+One can also put all the permanent configurations for the `veye_checker` tool into a `veye_checker.toml` file.
-By default the tool will lookup configuration file in the working directory, but you can always specify location with the `-c` flag after command.
+By default the tool will lookup configuration file in the working directory, but you can always specify location with the `-c` flag or `--config` option after the subcommand.

 All the fields in the configuration file are optional, and the commandline tool will use default values for unspecified fields.